Project Description

 Hospitals worldwide are embracing medical device reprocessing programs as an immediate, regulated means to quantifiably reduce emissions, waste, and cost while improving supply chain dependability.
 AMDR urges swift action by hospitals and surgical centers to work with commercial reprocessors to maximize programs to incur these benefits.

 Further, by seeking a commitment in writing from hospital leadership, sustainability managers provide a roadmap needed to affect change.
-Please see a template for creating a Reprocessing Sustainable Standard document that leadership can review and approve.
+Please see AMDR’s template for creating a Hospital SUD Reprocessing Policy that leadership can review and approve.
 Be sure to see AMDR’s Best Practices from Top Reprocessing Hospitals for additional recommendations.

 AMDR is also working to ensure SUD reprocessing and remanufacturing are included in forthcoming Sustainable purchasing guides, such as Practice Greenhealth’s Sustainable Procurement Guide, which include a calculator for reducing greenhouse gas emissions in the supply chain.
 As new data become available on emissions caused or saved by use of particular devices, the guide is updated.
 Turn to these guides to learn about the full range of tools available to reduce your hospital’s carbon footprint.